Gazntyno/Digicule/README.md

 # Digicule
 Creating a living molecule within the digital realm.
 is such a thing possible?
-This is a Video Game being made with Three.js and Blender.
+This is a Video Game / simulation being made with Three.js and Blender.